 The Company's primary source of cash flow is from the issuance of its own securities, as it has not yet generated positive cash flows from its operations.
 Economic downturn, a weak stock market, restriction of global capital similar to the global financial crisis of 2008-09 or the current global spread of COVID-19 are examples that could make it more difficult for the Company to raise money in the future if it so requires.
-In 2020, management of the Company will consider accessing capital markets to raise more funds to complement existing resources and improve its cash position.
+In 2021, management of the Company will consider accessing capital markets to raise more funds to complement existing resources and improve its cash position.

-The Company's working capital surplus as at June 30, 2020, was approximately \$1,015,237 not including interest expense payable in shares.
-This working capital surplus is a calculated number and does not have a formal definition according to IFRS but management feels it provides useful information to the user of the financial statements.
+The Company's working capital deficit as at December 31, 2020, was approximately \$1,091,360 not including interest expense payable in shares nor government grant money the Company was awarded in the quarter and detailed below.
+This working capital deficit is a calculated number and does not have a formal definition according to IFRS but management feels it provides useful information to the user of the financial statements.

-The Company has taken the following steps to improve liquidity and working capital during 2019 and subsequent to the quarter ending June 30, 2020:
+The Company has taken the following steps to improve liquidity and working capital since 2019 and subsequent to the year ending September 30, 2020: